noahzgordon/trello-clone/README.md

 # Trello project!

-Over the next few days, you will build a clone of Trello.
+Over the next few days, you will build a clone of [Trello](https://trello.com/).

-We're giving you this project partially to give you practice building stuff on your own.
+The intention of this project is to practice building something a bit bigger on your own in preparation for the final project.
 This means that these instructions are intentionally vague.

-I've made a short version and long version of these instructions.
-Choose whichever you prefer.
+Below you will find a both terse and detailed instructions.
+We challenge you to attempt the project using only the terse instructions, but the detailed instructions are also there as a safety net :gift:.

-We've already provided authentication and a Rails API for you, so you have to build the Backbone app.
+This project provides authentication and a Rails API so you can focus on Backbone, Bootstrap and jQuery UI.

-Start out by looking at the skeleton provided for you.
-In this project, you'll deal with the models in the following order: Boards, Lists, Cards, TodoItems, and CardAssignments.
-Lists and Cards have a rank attribute: this corresponds to the order they're shown in.
+Take some time to browse the code provided for you.
+In this project, you'll deal with the models in the following order: `Boards`, `Lists`, `Cards`, `TodoItems`, and `CardAssignments`. `Lists` and `Cards` have an `ord` that corresponds to the order they're shown in.
 By the end of this project, you'll be able to edit their order by dragging and dropping them, using jQuery UI.

 ## Terse instructions